Expedia teamed up with Itransition to revamp the Expedia Affiliate Network solution to redeem the leading position and boost revenues generated by it.

 There were different requirements to those two UI parts therefore different UI technologies were chosen to implement them, but both used the same codebase for the back end services.

 Itransition accomplished a very impressive feat of creating and launching a completely new template into production in under a year!
 All of the feedback received from Expedia, including the company’s President and CEO, and also EAN affiliates were nothing but positive.
-The project was transferred to the maintenance and support phase, also provided by the Itransition team.
+In addition to custom application development, Itransition's team provided maintenance and support services.

 "We have officially launched the GenIII templates under the marketing name of Chameleon,” said Tiffany Veder, Sr. Product Manager at EAN in December 2010.
 GenIII templates replaced existing outdated, merely customizable and inefficient EAN templates for searching and booking travel products.
 The advantages of the new templates help grow the EAN business: